 The Pink Fraud: But the Story Doesn’t Stop There.

 AstraZeneca (ICI) is a chemical giant, and is one of the world’s top producers of organochlorides, which are chlorine-based industrial chemicals.
-Organochlorides are used in the manufacture of a wide variety of compounds, including Agent Orange, PCB’s, and DDT.
+The use of organochlorides is in the manufacture of a wide variety of compounds, including Agent Orange, PCBs, and DDT.

 So here we have a corporation–a very large and profitable corporation with sales of $14 billion in 1998– that makes its money from industrial chemicals that cause cancer and drugs that treat (and potentially cause) cancer.
 Incidentally, they also have a large financial stake in cancer treatment centers.

 This brings us to another major criticism of NBCAM: the focus of their efforts is almost exclusively on detection and treatment of breast cancer, not on prevention.

 This only makes sense since their main financial backer is a huge corporation that makes a fortune off the treatment of a disease they contribute to causing.